BenSimonds/QlikviewSkeleton/README.md

 Whilst Qlik has a command line flag to open a qvw without data, it does not have one that saves the qvw in this state.
 This means we will have to find a different way to save a reduced qvw.
 Whilst I generally try and avoid vb script, it does solve this problem - see reduce.vbs for how.
 The script loops through the App and QVDLoader files, and opens each qvw in turn, then does the following:

 * Checks for a corresponding prj folder.
-If none exists, it asks the user if one should be created, then creates one and saves the qvw to populate it's contents.
+If none exists, it asks the user if one should be created, then creates one and saves the qvw to populate its contents.
 * Drops the data from the qvw and saves a copy with the extension ".nd.qvw".
 * Quits and moves on to the next file.